jackziemba/SPI-Flasher/README.md

 ## Assembly ##

 ### PCB ###
-Download the Altium/Gerber files.
+Download the gerber files.
 You will need to send these to a PCB manufacturer.

 ### Bill of Materials ###
 The [BOM](https://github.com/jackziemba/SPI-Flasher/blob/master/spi_flash_programmer_BOM.csv) contains a list of all the components that can be ordered from [digikey](https://www.digikey.com/).